amarantha-k/cbas/_drafts/primer-beer.md

     } ]

 ### Everything Must Change  ###
-So far we have been walking through the SQL++ query capabilities of Analytics.
+So far you have been walking through the SQL++ query capabilities of Analytics.
 What really makes Analytics interesting, however, is that it brings this query power to bear on your nearly-current Couchbase Server data, enabling you to harness the power of parallelism in Analytics to analyze what's going on with your data "up front" in essentially real time, without perturbing your Couchbase Server applications' performance (or the resulting end user experience).